vedantwpatil/FocusFrame/README.md

 ### Current Status

 Working on finding a way to track the mouse to be able to add high quality zoom animations when the mouse is clicked.
 Currently utilizing Cgo to integrate some rust code for the mouse smoothening algorithm while utilizing go with ffmpeg for other effects like the zoom and tracking

+Decided to start working on the front end before working on the video editing to be able to see some amount of visual progress and be able to better use/test the project

 ## Potential Features